tpvasconcelos/ridgeplot/README.md

     spacing=5 / 9,
 )

-# And you can still update and extend the
+# And you can still update and extend the final
-# final Figure using standard Plotly methods
+# Plotly Figure using standard Plotly methods
 fig.update_layout(
     height=760,
     width=900,